Ben-893/CSS-JS-Clock/README.md

 # CSS-JS Clock
-A single page web app that with an analog clock face the displays the current time wherever you are.
+A single page web app with an analog clock face that displays the current time wherever you use it.

 ### To Install
 ```